boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 {{</highlight>}}

-To set the mapping you need to PUT the above to http://localhost:9200/film/ which would create the new type of actor with the mappings as specified.
+To set the mapping you need to PUT the above to `http://localhost:9200/film/` which would create the new type of actor with the mappings as specified.
 The result of this would look similar to the below,

 {{<highlight json>}}
 {
     "acknowledged": true,
     "shards_acknowledged": true,
-    "index": "metadata"
+    "index": "film"
 }
 {{</highlight>}}